 Topical corticosteroids are indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.

 Topical corticosteroids are contraindicated in those patients with a history of hypersensitivity to any of the components of the preparations.

 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing’s syndrome, hyperglycemia, and glucosuria in some patients.

-Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
+Recovery of HPA axis function and thermal homeostatis are generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.
-Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see PRECAUTIONS-Pediatric Use).
+Occasionally, a patient may develop a sensitivity reaction to a particular occlusive dressing material or adhesive and a substitute material may be necessary.

 Information for Patients